PluralKit/PluralKit/docs/content/user-guide.md

     pk;autoproxy timeout <new duration>

-To reset the duration, use the following command:

-    pk;autoproxy timeout reset

 To disable timeout (never timeout), use the following command:

     pk;autoproxy timeout disable

+To reset the duration to the default of 6 hours, use the following command:

+    pk;autoproxy timeout reset

 ### Disabling autoproxy per-account